How to develop a Julia package

 t("YourPackageName")

 Replace YourPackageName with the actual name of your package.
 Note that packages in Julia start with a capital letter.
-For more information on how to properly name your package, see Package naming guidelines.
+For more information on how to properly name your package, see Package naming rules.

 After PkgTemplates.jl creates your new package, it stores the source files at ~/.julia/dev on Linux, and at %USERNAME%/.julia/dev on Windows.
 If this is not where you want to be working from, then move the source files to your preferred location.
 Your package directory contains the following: